Table of Contents

-This multifunctional humidifier also doubles as an air purifier.
+This multifunctional humidifier also works as an air purifier and fan.
 Unlike humidifiers of a traditional shape, this three-in-one purifier, humidifier and fan features an open construction that’s much simpler to clean.
-Special UV cleanse technology exposes all water to UV light, humidifying the air in a cleaner way.
+It even boasts a deep clean cycle function that guides you through the step-by-step process of a monthly, hassle-free deeper clean.
 It might come with a hefty price tag, but since it’s basically three expensive devices in one.

 2. Miro-NR08M Washable Modulary Sanitary Cool-Mist Humidifier

-Miro’s attractive humidifier is completely washable and modular, with no frustrating tight areas that you can’t reach.
+Miro’s attractive humidifier is completely washable and modular, with no frustrating tight areas that you can’t reach making it super easy to clean.
 It’s easy to take apart, use, and fill up.
 It also has a soothing LED color cycle, allowing you to choose a favorite color, opt for a rainbow, or go lights-free.
 This humidifier opens with just a single motion and is easy to put back together thanks to built-in magnets.

 3. Pure Enrichment MistAire Ultrasonic Cool Mist Humidifier

 This ultrasonic cool-mist humidifier by Pure Enrichment is so quiet, you won’t even realize it’s operating.
-It has a tank that can last up to 25 hours, moisturizing the air continuously.
+The humidifier tank can last up to 25 hours, moisturizing the air continuously.
 There are also high and low-speed settings and a disc cleaning brush is included as well, so you can easily remove debris from the ultrasonic disk when needed.
-The large reservoir makes it easy to fill and clean, and people love the stylish aesthetic.
+The large reservoir makes it easy to clean and fill, and people love the stylish aesthetic.

 4. LEVOIT Warm And Cool Mist Humidifier

 This unique dual-temp hybrid design offers both warm and cool mist.
-The tank holds 6 liters, which is enough to run for up to 60 hours, and an included remote control allows you to control the machine from across the room.
+The water tank holds 6 liters, which is enough to run for up to 60 hours, and an included remote control allows you to control the machine from across the room.
 Auto Mode adjusts mist levels, but you can also customize the humidity percentage.
 Best of all?
-It’s a filterless system, which means lower costs, no replacing, and an overall cleaner humidifier.
+It’s a filterless system, which means lower costs, no worrying about replacing the filter, and an overall cleaner humidifier.